Learn our story, from the beginning and into the future.

 Lisa A. WischmeierRead Bio

 Lisa joined the firm in July, 2002.
 She grew up in the Sauers area, attended St. John’s Lutheran Church, Sauers and graduated from Brownstown Central High School.
 She now resides in the Wegan area and is a member of St. Paul Lutheran Church, Wegan.
 Lisa is the daughter of Leland and Lois Nierman of Brownstown.
-She married Greg Wischmeier and they are the parents of two children: Lindsey (Clint) Sterling and Kyle Wischmeier, and are expecting their first grandchild in February, 2018.
+She married Greg Wischmeier and they are the parents of two children: Lindsey (Clint) Sterling and Kyle Wischmeier.
+They are proud grandparents of Lynleigh Ann Sterling.
 Mrs. Wischmeier never dreamed that she would work at a funeral home; however, Lisa loves her job because she has a passion of caring for and helping people in their time of need.

 Luke W. NoltingRead Bio